OdysLam/clyell/_posts/2020/2020-11-15-Migrating-from-Nodebb-to-Discourse.md

 When I tried to test the migration, the script was unable to perform the migration and would crash, consistently and without giving much information.
 With the help of some debugging "print" statements that I put in the script, I found that the script would crash in area of topics import.

 At first, it fetches a list of topics, then it starts pulling each topic from the database, and for each topic it pulls all it's posts.

 It's simple really.

-The script would crash when it it tried to pull the post of a particular topic, the one with the `raspberry pi` keyword in it's title.
+But, to my disappointment, the script would crash when it it tried to pull the post of a particular topic, the one with the `raspberry pi` keyword in it's title.

-When I tried to fetch the topic from the database, using MongoCLI, I was successful, but when I tried to fetch the first post, I couldn't.
+When I tried to fetch the topic from the database, using MongoCLI, I was successful, but when I tried to fetch the first post of that particular topic, I couldn't.

-Bingo!
+**Bingo!**

-Apparently, for the `Raspberry pi` topics, while the topic existed, the post did not, resulting in a `nul` return for `post_id` and the crashing of the whole script.
+Apparently, for the `Raspberry pi` topics, while the topic existed, the post did not, resulting in a `null` return for `post_id` and the crashing of the whole script.
 In Nodebb, the `post_id` of the first post of a topic, is the `mainPID`.

 Here is the data structure of the bad topic:
 ```JSON